JetBlue: 2000s

 In December 2006, JetBlue, as part of their RTP plan, removed a row of seats from their A320s to lighten the aircraft by 904 lb (410 kg) and reduce the cabin crew size from four to three (per FAA regulation requiring one flight attendant per 50 seats), thus offsetting the lost revenue from the removal of seats, and further lightening the aircraft, resulting in less fuel burned.
 In January 2007, JetBlue returned to profitability with a fourth quarter profit in 2006, reversing a quarterly loss in the year-earlier period.
 As part of the RTP plan, 2006's full-year loss was $1 million compared to 2005's full-year loss of $20 million.
 JetBlue was one of the few major airlines to post a profit in that quarter.

 While its financial performance started showing signs of improvement, in February 2007, JetBlue faced a crisis, when the blizzard of 2007 hit the Northeast and Midwest, throwing the airline's operations into chaos.
 Because JetBlue followed the practice of never cancelling flights, it desisted from calling flights off, even when the ice storm hit and the airline was forced to keep several planes on the ground.
 Because of this, passengers were kept waiting at the airports for their flights to take off.
 In some cases, passengers who had already boarded their planes were kept waiting on the apron for several hours and were not allowed to disembark.
 However, after all this, the airline was eventually forced to cancel most of its flights because of prevailing weather conditions.
 This reportedly cost JetBlue $30 million.

+In February 2007, JetBlue announced its partnership with Irish flag carrier Aer Lingus to allow passengers to switch between airlines on a single ticket for flights with connections in either New York JFK or Boston.
+Unlike traditional codeshare agreements, the partnership did not allow the airlines to directly sell seats on each other's flights.
+Therefore, customers initiated the purchase on one airline's website, and then were transferred to the other airline's website to complete the transaction.

 Following the February 2007 incident in which the airline was forced to cancel nearly 1,700 flights due to winter storms, JetBlue's board of directors replaced founder and chief executive officer David Neeleman with Dave Barger.
 He had politicked the board, while Neeleman was busy publicly apologizing.
 Barger's ascendancy caused widespread demoralization in the ranks.
 He became JetBlue's new chief executive officer on May 10, 2007.
 Neeleman, the company's founder and largest individual investor, became a nonexecutive chairman as a result of the change.